Lunfardo: Origin

-Most sources believe that Lunfardo originated among criminals, and later became more commonly used by other classes.
-Circa 1870, the word lunfardo itself (originally a deformation of lombardo in several Italian dialects) was often used to mean "outlaw".

 Lunfardo today

 Today, many Lunfardo terms have entered the language spoken all over Argentina and Uruguay, although a great number of Lunfardo words have fallen into disuse or have been modified in the era of suburbanization.
 Furthermore, the term "Lunfardo" has become synonymous with "speech of Buenos Aires" or "Porteño", mainly of the inhabitants of the City of Buenos Aires, as well as its surrounding areas, Greater Buenos Aires.
 The Montevideo speech has almost as much "Lunfardo slang" as the Buenos Aires speech.
 Conde says that Lunfardo (much like Cocoliche) can be considered a kind of Italian dialect mixed with Spanish words, specifically the one spoken in Montevideo.
 In other words, Lunfardo is an interlanguage variety of the Italian dialects spoken by immigrants in the areas of Buenos Aires and Montevideo.

 In Argentina, any neologism that reached a minimum level of acceptance is considered, by default, a Lunfardo term.
 The original slang has been immortalized in numerous tango lyrics.

 Conde takes the view that the Lunfardo is not so much a dialect but a kind of local language of the Italian immigrants, mixed with Spanish and some French words.
 He believes that Lunfardo is not a criminal slang, since most Lunfardo words are not related to crime.